-You’ve probably heard – or maybe you’ve even said – “God will never give me more than I can handle.”
+You’ve probably heard – or maybe you’ve even said – “God will never give you more than you can handle.”
 Sounds really good but there’s just one problem.
 The Bible doesn’t teach that.

 Many people point to 1 Corinthians 10:13 to back up this “Christian teaching.”
 But is that what Paul meant when he wrote: “God is faithful; he will not let you be tempted beyond what you can bear?”
-Let’s pull back and look at this sentence in the context of the larger passage to find out what Paul was talking about.
-(See this post for more information on “biblical context.)
+Let’s take a quick look at that passage.

 Because of their disobedience that generation died in the desert and never entered the promised land.
 Their story was recorded as a warning for the Corinthians and for us (1 Corinthians 10:11).

-Then in 1 Corinthians 10:12-13, Paul elaborates on what we should do instead of giving into temptation and falling into sin.
-Here are three truth points for us from this passage:
+Then, in 1 Corinthians 10:12-13, Paul outlines what we should do instead of giving into temptation:

-- Thinking we are too strong to fall into sin makes us vulnerable.
-We must keep up our guard.
+- Keep up our guard – Thinking we are too strong to fall into sin makes us vulnerable.

-- No temptation will come our way that hasn’t already been part of the human experience.
-We won’t be tempted with something “new” or “unusual.”
+- Don’t believe the lie that our temptation is extreme or unusual – No temptation will come our way that hasn’t already been part of the human experience.

 Okay, did you see that?
 Number 3 is the real promise of verse 13.
 God will never allow us to be tempted to sin beyond what we can resist.